Jackkillian/AlgebraCE/README.md

 A few algebra-related TI-84 scripts (still being updated).
 To use, copy the `ALGEBRACE.8xp` file to your calculator.
 Instructions for use will be added soon, but it's pretty easy to use if you know how to use a calculator.
+Please note that these scripts are not to be a replacement for actually knowing how to do the things yourself.
+They are merely supposed to be a tool to use at your own discretion.

 # License
 MIT License